Private Prepaid Meters Or Council Prepaid Meters?

 When deciding on a prepaid meter, there are two options to consider

 Council prepaid meters and private prepaid meters.

-What is the difference and more importantly, what type of prepaid meter do I need?
+What type of prepaid meter do I need?

 Council prepaid meters